LoadingBar.js is a highly flexible, open sourced progress bar library based on SVG.

 |data-stroke-trail||tweak trail width color|

-following examples demonstrate how to config with stroke and trail:
+following examples show how to config with stroke and trail:

-fill. loadingBar can fill either a path of an image, specifying by
+fill". loadingBar can fill either a path of an image, specified by

 there are 4 possible values for data-fill-dir attribute: